polhenarejos/pico-hsm/README.md

 If you own a Raspberry Pico (RP2040 or RP2350), go to [Download page](https://www.picokeys.com/getting-started/).
 If your board is mounted with the RP2040, then select Pico.
 If your board is mounted with the RP2350 or RP2354, select Pico2.

-Note that UF2 files are shiped with a dummy VID/PID to avoid license issues (FEFF:FCFD).
+UF2 files are shiped with a VID/PID granted by RaspberryPi (2E8A:10FD).
 If you plan to use it with OpenSC or similar tools, you should modify Info.plist of CCID driver to add these VID/PID or use the [PicoKey App](https://www.picokeys.com/picokeyapp/ "PicoKey App").

-You can use whatever VID/PID (i.e., 234b:0000 from FISJ), but remember that you are not authorized to distribute the binary with a VID/PID that you do not own.
+You can use whatever VID/PID for internal purposes, but remember that you are not authorized to distribute the binary with a VID/PID that you do not own.

 Note that the [PicoKey App](https://www.picokeys.com/picokeyapp/ "PicoKey App") is the most recommended.